aakaru/Mini-Projects/README.md

 ### List of Projects:

 * URL-shortener

   This is a simple URL shortener service built using Go.
 It allows you to create shortened URLs for long web addresses, making them easier to share and manage.

+* Movies CRUD API

+  A lightweight Go-based RESTful API for managing a movie database with full CRUD operations using Gorilla Mux router.